KxSystems/docs/docs/ml/automl/userguide/proc.md

   SVC                              C, degree, tol
 ```

-Once grid search has been performed, the optimized model is tested using the holdout set, with the final score returned and the best model saved down.
+Once the grid search has been performed, the optimized model is tested using the holdout set, with the final score returned and the best model saved down.
 An regression example is shown below.

 ```q
 q)5#tb:([]100?1f;100?1f;100?1f;100?0x;100?(5?1f;5?1f);100?`A`B`C;100?10)